tableau/tabcmd/contributing.md

 ## Install Tabcmd
 > [!NOTE]
-> These instructions are for people who want to write code in or using tabcmd.
-If > you are interested in tabcmd but not the code, see [here](Readme.md).
+> These instructions are for people who want to work with the python code behind tabcmd.
+If you are interested in tabcmd but not the code, see [here](Readme.md).

 ####To work with tabcmd, you need to have **Python 3.8+** installed.
 To propose changes, you must have a Github account.